richardhundt/lupa/README.md

 constraint safe, where a constraint may be a type check.

 For syntactic and semantic flexibility, Lupa borrows an idea from Scala in that infix and prefix operators are method calls.
+That's probably where the similarity ends.
+Lupa is a dynamic language.

 For safety, Lupa provides compile-time symbol checks to catch typos, and for the rest we have guard expressions.